Possible complications of prolapse surgery

 Occasionally, bladder problems can occur after surgery (e.g. difficulty with bladder emptying, cystitis or urinary leakage) but these problems usually settle soon after surgery.
 However, if urinary incontinence remains a problem then further surgery or medication may be required.

 Pain may occur immediately after surgery, but this generally settles after a few days or weeks.
-It is rare for women to experience long-term pain following prolapse surgery.
+It is uncommon for women to experience long-term pain following prolapse surgery.

-Rare complications from prolapse surgery may include injury to a nearby structure (e.g. bowel, bladder, ureter, nerve).
+Uncommon complications from prolapse surgery may include injury to a nearby structure (e.g. bowel, bladder, ureter, nerve).
 Dr Carey may inspect the bladder with a cystoscope (a telescope-like camera) at the completion of surgery to exclude any bladder or ureter injury.
-Rare long-term complications after laparoscopy, robot assisted or abdominal prolapse surgery include bowel obstruction from adhesions and abdominal hernia.
+Uncommon long-term complications after laparoscopy, robot-assisted or abdominal prolapse surgery include bowel obstruction from adhesions and abdominal hernia.
 Further surgery may be necessary if a complication occurs.

 If your own fascia lata is used there is a small risk of muscle herniation or a fluid collection (seroma) occurring at the donor site in your thigh.
-Whenever synthetic graft is used during laparoscopic or robot assisted surgery, there is a small risk (in Dr Carey’s practice this occurs in 1 in 200 women) of a small portion of the synthetic graft becoming exposed in the vagina.
-This is usually treated either by vaginal oestrogen pessaries or a small vaginal operation to remove the exposed synthetic graft (usually the entire graft will not need to be removed).
+Whenever a synthetic (mesh) graft is used during laparoscopic or robot-assisted surgery, there are risks of the synthetic (mesh) graft becoming exposed in the vagina, bladder or bowel, infection and persistent pain.
+This is usually treated either by vaginal oestrogen pessaries, analgesic medication, or surgery to remove the exposed synthetic graft (usually the entire graft will not need to be removed) or removal of the entire graft if infection or persistent pain is the complication.
+Surgery to treat prolapse can be successfully performed without using mesh.
+Dr Carey’s strong preference is to perform prolapse surgery WITHOUT using synthetic mesh.

 Recovery time and instructions following surgery